 - More than 7,000 captured

 40,000–150,000 civilians killed (*Note: Difficulty in finding sourcing documents with a more exact casualty figure for civilians results in the possible range of civilian deaths).

 Military Estimates of Japanese Forces on Okinawa

 United States military intelligence estimated that there were some 65,000 Japanese on Okinawa.
-They also estimated that most of them would be on the south part of the island.
-In reality there were 130,000 Japanese on Okinawa as well as some 450,000 civilians.
-The forces on the island were under the command of Lieutenant-General Mitsuru Ushijima, he had orders to hold the island at any cost.
+They also estimated that most of them would be on the southern part of the island.
+In reality, there were 130,000 Japanese on Okinawa and some 450,000 civilians.
+The forces on the island were under the command of Lieutenant-General Mitsuru Ushijima; he had orders to hold the island at any cost.

 Japanese Defensive Strategy on Okinawa

-General Ushijima’s strategy was to keep his forces in secure fortifications located in the south of the island.
-If the U.S forces wanted to take Okinawa they would have to engage in frontal assaults.
-On top of that the Japanese also wanted to use kamikazes against the U.S. forces, they believed that the kamikaze attacks would deal so much damage to the U.S. forces that they would give up Okinawa and retreat.
+General Ushijima’s strategy was to keep his forces in secure fortifications south of the island.
+If the U.S. forces wanted to take Okinawa, they would have to engage in frontal assaults.
+On top of that, the Japanese also wanted to use kamikazes against the U.S. forces; they believed that the kamikaze attacks would deal so much damage to the U.S. forces that they would give up Okinawa and retreat.

 American Forces Available for the Okinawa Landings

 Lieutenant-General Simon Bolivar Buckner was the commander of the American land forces.
 He had some 180,000 men for the Battle of Okinawa.
-The U.S. forces selected Hagushi Bay for their landing on Okinawa, as they had done in Iwo Jima, before the landings a series of intense bombings were performed.
+The U.S. forces selected Hagushi Bay to land on Okinawa, as they had done in Iwo Jima; before the landings, a series of intense bombings were performed.
 Another problem for the U.S. forces was that they were vulnerable to attacks from Taiwan and mainland Japan.

 Battle of Okinawa Video